 “Some philosophers have contended that the existence of evil is logically inconsistent with the existence of the theistic God [who is all-powerful and all-good].
 No one, I think, has succeeded in establishing such an extravagant claim.
 Indeed… there is a fairly compelling argument for the view that the existence of evil is logically consistent with the existence of the theistic God” (3).

 As noted by Craig, the atheist making the argument from the incompatibility between a good God and the existence of evil needs to know more than he possibly could.
-At the most, the argument must remain an assumption and an unjustified one at that.
-In fact, apologists have argued that the philosophical naturalism of the atheist cannot account for objective morality or for good and evil, which undercuts the argument itself.
-So, when the Epicurus dilemma is examined through the lens of an atheistic worldview a number of concerns arise.
+At most, the argument must remain an assumption and, if we are to follow Craig’s argument, an unjustified one at that.

 1. Craig, William Lane.
 2009.
 Transcript: Does God Exist?
 William Lane Craig vs. Christopher Hitchens.
 Available.